zhaowill/blopmatch/README.rst

-blopmatching - BLOP matching for Stata
+blopmatch: blop-matching for Stata
 ==========================================

-blopmatching estimates treatment effects from observational data by BLOP matching.
-BLOP matching imputes the missing potential outcome for each subject by using an weighted average of the outcomes of all the subjects that receive the other treatment level.
+blopmatch estimates treatment effects from observational data by blop-matching. blop-matching imputes the missing potential outcome for each subject by using an weighted average of the outcomes of all the subjects that receive the other treatment level.
 The vector of weights for each subject is determined by solving a Bi-Level Optimization Problem (BLOP).